Corey Seager Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.80 team ERA ranks third among all MLB pitching staffs.
+- The Mariners have a 3.79 team ERA that ranks third across all MLB pitching staffs.

-- Mariners pitchers combine to give up 182 home runs (1.2 per game), the 10th-fewest in baseball.

-- In his most recent appearance on Saturday, the right-hander threw 5 2/3 innings against the Texas Rangers, allowing two earned runs while surrendering five hits.
+- In his most recent appearance on Sunday, the righty threw 3 1/3 innings against the Texas Rangers, giving up six earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.